massaroPietro/Django-Rest-Docker-Starter/README.md

 | db         | db      |           | 5432        |
 | nginx      | nginx   | 80        | 80          |

+For a quick check of what it looks like in production you can copy the files in .envs/.local to .envs/.production

 ### Useful Makefile Commands

 - `make migrate`: Run Django migrations.